dwhathaway/app-office-locator/hacks/easy-table-hack.md

 You've complete this hack!
 For bonus points, you can try the following:

 - Create an additional Easy Table to collect Feedback
+- Use [Functions and Cognitive Services](functions-hack.md) to create thumbnails for each of your locations
 - Update the CSV file with your own locations
-- Configure your app in Mobile Center
+- Configure your app in [Visual Studio Mobile Center](mobile-center-hack.md)